sachinraghult/api-generator/README.md

 The accelerator will connect to the database via its connection string, extract the schema, and generate all necessary components within a Java Spring Boot application, adhering to modern app templates and ensuring compliance with orchestration frameworks.
 It will handle complex data relationships, such as one-to-many and many-to-many associations, through automated mapping, reducing the risk of human error and ensuring data integrity.

+Additionally, the solution will feature a plug-in architecture, allowing developers to extend the tool's functionality by adding custom plugins tailored to specific project needs or integrating additional frameworks and technologies.
+This modular approach enhances the tool's flexibility and adaptability to various development environments.

-Additionally, the tool will feature a developer-focused UI, allowing for easy customization of the data model and seamless integration into existing development workflows.
+The tool will also include a developer-focused UI that enables easy customization of the data model and seamless integration into existing workflows.
 For Greenfield applications, where a database may not yet be established, the accelerator will still generate the necessary API code from a provided data model, making it an invaluable asset in early-stage development.

 By leveraging this accelerator, developers can rapidly create microservices with live, production-ready APIs, drastically reducing development time, enhancing productivity, and ensuring a scalable and maintainable application architecture that is fully compliant with modern orchestration environments.